scikit-hep/vector/README.md

 > ### This package is under heavy development and anything could change at any time.
+>
+> All imports are absolute for now while the interface is being developed.

 Vector classes and utilities.
 See [CONTRIBUTING.md](./.github/CONTRIBUTING.md) for information on setting up a development environment.

-Python 2 is partially supported.
+Python 2 is partially supported; the simple, NumPy, and Awkward backends support Python 2.
+The Numba and AwkwardNumba (and TensorFlow, in the future) backends do not.

 [gitter-badge]:  https://badges.gitter.im/Scikit-HEP/vector.svg
 [gitter-link]:   https://gitter.im/Scikit-HEP/vector?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge